VihaanLearnsCode/tiletrials/README.md

   2) To tackle any math/coding-related subproblems I come across while creating my version of the game
   3) To try my hand at small-scale, informal independent research (define, hypothesize, test, collect)

+# Results

+I will update my findings here and, if it is done, on my personal [website](https://github.com/VihaanLearnsCode/VihaanLearnsCode.github.io).
 Finally, I enjoy casual coding and the process of building things, so I hope to have fun!

 # Acknowledgements: